MassonNN/aiogram/docs/contributing.rst

 Contributing
 ============

-You're welcome to contribute to aiogram!
+You're welcome to contribute to masogram!

-*aiogram* is an open-source project, and anyone can contribute to it in any possible way
+*masogram* is an open-source project, and anyone can contribute to it in any possible way

 Developing